Linuxbrew/brew/docs/Maintainer-Guidelines.md

 -   `libxml` \<— macOS version is old and buggy
 -   `libpng` \<— Ditto

-#### Add comments
+### Add comments
-It may be enough to refer to an issue ticket, but make sure changes that if you came to them unaware of the surrounding issues would make sense to you.
+It may be enough to refer to an issue ticket, but make sure changes are clear so that if you came to them unaware of the surrounding issues they would make sense to you.
 Many times on other projects I’ve seen code removed because the new guy didn’t know why it was there.
 Regressions suck.